mech/Notes/HR/jobline.md

 * [How Big Data is Changing the Hiring Game](http://hirevue.com/blog/how-big-data-is-changing-the-hiring-game)

+Business transaction data is well-understood and solve by SQL.
+Unstructured data like text, images and videos can't be solved by SQL.

 Data analysis -> Break into group -> Targeted marketing (marketing as in the sense of value awareness)

 Can you answer these questions: